GooFit/AmpGen/README.tex.md

 </p>

-Several models for different $D^0$ decays published by the LHCb collaboration are included in the options directory, in addition to several other decay modes to demonstrate different features.
+Several models for different @f$D^0@f$ decays published by the LHCb collaboration are included in the options directory, in addition to several other decay modes to demonstrate different features.
 These options often do not include EventTypes so as they can be included as part of a larger decay chain if required.
-For example, to generate $10^6$ toy $\Dz\to\Km\pip\pip\pim$ decays, the type of the events requested must also be specified:
+For example, to generate @f$10^6@f$ toy @f$\Dz\to\Km\pip\pip\pim@f$ decays, the type of the events requested must also be specified:

 ```shell
 AmpGen.exe options/D02Kpipipi.opt --EventType "D0 K- pi+ pi+ pi-" --nEvents 1000000
 ```

 The standalone generator can also be used to only produce the source code that evaluates the amplitude, to be used by other generators such as EvtGen.
-In this case, the PDF is automatically normalised such that $\mathcal{P}_{\text{max}} < 1$ .
+In this case, the PDF is automatically normalised such that @f$\mathcal{P}_{\text{max}} < 1@f$ .
 The code can be generated and compiled into a shared library as follows
 ```shell
 AmpGen.exe MyOpts.opt --Output=MyModel.cpp --SourceOnly
 g++ -Ofast -shared -rdynamic --std=c++14 -fPIC MyModel.cpp -o MyModel.so
 ```
 Decays can also be specified entirely on the command line in order to quickly study the distributions of different decay modes.
-For example, to generate a sample of 10000  $\Lambda_b \to p K^{*-}$  decays,
+For example, to generate a sample of 10000  @f$\Lambda_b \to p K^{*-}@f$  decays,

 ```shell
 AmpGen.exe --Decay "Lambda(b)0{p+,K*(892)bar-{K-,pi0}}" --nEvents 10000 --Type PolarisedSum